 Book of Uí Mhaine / The Book of Hy Many / The Book of the O’Kellys / Book of Ó Dubhagáin

-The 19th-century binding in green velvet with gilt to the edges was removed for photography by the Ordnance Survey in 1941 for the facsimile edition.
-Severe damage was done to the spine folds and there were fine flakes of mica-like material on the vellum leaves.
-In 1985–7 the manuscript was cleaned, repaired and rebound by Anthony Cains (TCD Conservation Laboratory) at a cost of £4,000.
-Old patches of vellum were removed, the leaves were hydrated and flattened, tears in the vellum repaired with goldbeater’s skin.
+A facsimile edition of the Book of Uí Mhaine, edited by R.A.S.
+Macalister, was published by the Royal Irish Academy in 1941.
+As part of the preparatory work for that edition, the nineteenth-century binding in green velvet with gilt to the edges was removed for photography by the Ordnance Survey in 1941.
+A generation later, in 1985–7 the manuscript was cleaned, repaired and rebound by Anthony Cains (TCD Conservation Laboratory) at a cost of £4,000.
+Old patches of vellum were removed, the leaves were hydrated and flattened, any small tears in the vellum were repaired with goldbeater’s skin.
 The leaves were re-sewn on four double linen cords, laced into quarter sawn Irish oak with an alum-tawed pigskin spine.
 To prevent cockling, the manuscript is kept under slight pressure in an oak case made by Eric Pearse.

 - The Book of Uí Maine, with introduction and indexes by R.A.S.
 Macalister, collotype facsimile (Dublin, 1941).